Baransu/elm-vizceral/README.md

 Because vizceral require `updateData` method on web-component, passing data into component should be done via JS interop.

 ### Running
-To run you have to install `bower` dependencies: `bower install` and run root directory on for example `http-server`
+To run you have to install `bower` dependencies: `bower install` and run root directory on for example on `http-server`